CHTC/chtc-website-source/_events/2023-09-27-information-session.md

 Come eat pizza and meet CHTC's Research Computing Facilitation team on Wednesday, September 27.
-We'll present a general introduction to CHTC services, with time to reflect and discuss how your research might fit onto CHTC resources.
+We'll present a general introduction to CHTC services, with time to reflect and discuss how your research might fit the resources offered by the Center for High Throughput Computing.

 {% endcapture %}